jenkinsci/postbuildscript-plugin/README.md

 ## Release Notes

+### Version 2.7.0

+* JENKINS-50799 - Skips script when flagged to run when failing

 ### Version 2.6.0

 Removed access to workspace on master for Groovy script execution, because secure groovy scripts cannot be configured